ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-2.md

 ### 3.3 UpdateAttribute

 1\.
 Add the **UpdateAttribute** processor below SplitText.
 Connect SplitText to UpdateAttribute processor.
-When the Create Connection window appears, verify **split** checkbox is checked, if not check it.
+When the Create Connection window appears, verify **splits** checkbox is checked, if not check it.
 Click **Add**.

 2\.
 Open SplitText **Properties Tab**, add a new dynamic property for NiFi expression, select the **New property** button.
 Insert the following property name and value into your properties tab as shown in Table 3 below: